rowlandz/vsmt/README.md

 # vsmt

-A visual and interactive SMT solver
+A visual and interactive SMT solver that runs in the web browser.